smizell/graphablejson/README.md

 1. **Links over hardcoding**: Instead of hardcoding a client to expect a property, a client should look for the property or a link to the values.
 Links are the reason the web as we know it thrived, and links can help make APIs more durable.
 1. **Queries over directly interacting with JSON**: For JSON responses to evolve independently, client implementations must interact with the API responses by specifying and querying what it expects to find rather than interacting with the JSON directly.
 This separation is the key to weakening coupling.

-With the principles in mind, Graphable JSON can impose rules on designing an interacting with an API that encourage longevity and agility.
-Teams can iterate on designs and changes quickly with more confidence in how it affects clients.
-API providers can make optimizations to help clients without redeploying the clients.
+With these principles in mind, Graphable JSON can impose rules on designing and interacting with an API that encourage longevity and agility.
+Teams can iterate on designs and changes quickly with more confidence in how the API changes affect clients.
+API providers can make optimizations to help clients without redeploying updated clients.

 ## Specification